Low SNR Capacity of Keyhole MIMO Channel in Nakagami-m Fading With Full CSI

-Nevertheless, it is encouraging to note that in the low-SNR regime, the capacity for a wide class of fading channels with CSI-T is significantly larger than that without CSI-T; varying transmit power as a function of the channel state is more beneficial at low SNRs~\cite[pp.~207]{tsebook}.
-We reemphasize the fundamental importance of keyhole MIMO channel as a model for the worst-case MIMO propagation scenario.
-Taken together, these observations motivate our work to analyze the capacity of keyhole MIMO channels with CSI-T at low-SNR which has been unknown so far.
-We assume Nakagami-$m$ fading distribution as it fits the emperical fading measurements reasonably well for many signal fading conditions; the fading conditions range from severe to moderate and then to mild fading as the distribution parameter $m$ is increased~\cite{Nakagami_dist}.
+Nevertheless, it is encouraging to note that in the low-SNR regime, the capacity for a wide class of fading channels is significantly larger with channel knowledge at the transmitter than without it; varying transmit power as a function of the channel state is highly beneficial at low SNRs~\cite{tsebook}.
+Our specific contributions are summarized as follows: \begin{itemize} \item For the keyhole MIMO channel in Nakagami-$m$ fading and with full channel knowledge at the transmitter and receiver, we derive two asymptotic low-SNR capacity expressions: one in terms of the Lambert $W$ function and the second in terms of the Log function.\\[-0.65em] \item At asymptotically low-SNR, the keyhole MIMO channel capacity in Nakagami-$m$ fading is shown to scale proportionally as $\frac{\textrm{SNR}}{4} \log^2 \left(\frac{1}{\textrm{SNR}}\right)$.
+Further, the higher the severity of the Nakagami-$m$ fading condition, the larger the low-SNR capacity of the keyhole MIMO channel.\\[-0.65em] \item A simple 1-bit channel information based on-off transmission is shown to be capacity achieving at low-SNR.
+Surprisingly, this power adaptation is robust against both moderate and severe Nakagami-$m$ fadings for a wide range of low-SNR values.\\[-0.65em] \item Most importantly, based on these asymptotic capacity results, we derive a very surprising conclusion that in the low-SNR regime, MIMO fading channel capacity increases in the presence of degenerate keyhole condition.\\[-0.85em] \end{itemize}